aws-samples/dynamic-ec2-budget-control/README.md

 **Send email notifications in case a daily cost exceeds the budget.** Potentially also have 2 limits, soft and hard).
 Headnode *sendmail* process can be easily integrated with [AWS Simple Email Service](https://aws.amazon.com/ses/), like described [here](https://docs.aws.amazon.com/ses/latest/dg/send-email-sendmail.html).

-**Enforce job submission cores resource requirement**, e.g. using an Altair® PBS Professional®, OpenPBS® hook checking submission command line associated with a `pbs.QUEUEJOB` event, or a SLURM® `PrologSlurmctld`.
-You can find more details in [PBS hook guide](https://2021.help.altair.com/2021.1.2/PBS%20Professional/PBSHooks2021.1.2.pdf) and [SLURM® prolog and epilog guide](https://slurm.schedmd.com/prolog_epilog.html) respectively.
+**Enforce job submission cores resource requirement**, e.g. using SLURM® `PrologSlurmctld`.
+You can find more details in [SLURM® prolog and epilog guide](https://slurm.schedmd.com/prolog_epilog.html).

 **Retrieve 1-core cost automatically** by querying [AWS Price List Query APIs](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-pelong.html).

 **Modify the core logic or timings to better adapt to specific HPC environments**, maybe reacting to costs spikes more promptly, or smooth new limits introduction.

 **BU tag, together with others might be enforced and validated** as suggested in [Enforce and validate AWS resource tags](https://aws.amazon.com/blogs/aws-cloud-financial-management/cost-allocation-blog-series-3-enforce-and-validate-aws-resource-tags/) post.